Cloudxtreme/DDPS-demo/README.md

 Make sure your service is running on: 127.0.0.1 **NOT** ::1 (IPv6) - and that it is listing on the correct port!

 NGINX (and SSH) are the only exceptions to this rule.
 NGINX must redirect traffic to the WEB and API-apps.
-Don't change SSH-settings or `vagrant ssh` might not work.
+Don't change SSH-settings or `$ vagrant ssh` might not work.
 Pgpool-II can be ignored, since we only run one VM for the demo.

 ### Debug network issues
 How can I see that the VM receives my network traffic?